AI for Design Ops

 An agent can create a component in 3 seconds.
 It can also create a component that looks right, compiles, and silently bypasses the design system.

 Trust doesn't come from the agent's capabilities.
 It comes from the system built around it.
-My work: designing that system.
+This portfolio documents that architecture: the flows, the rules, the first pieces deployed.

 Trust by task